Updated: January 30, 2024

 Because of the difference in time frames in which money cycles, effective strategies involved in investing and trading are also different.

-For example, cost averaging does not work well with trading, because it’s a strategy designed for investing; the same way that price momentum analysis is more of a trader’s tool rather than of an investor.
+For example, cost averaging does not work well with trading because it’s a strategy designed for investing, the same way that price momentum analysis is more of a trader’s tool rather than an investor’s.

 Unfortunately, many people don’t know who they are – an investor or a trader.
-And thus, they sometimes apply the wrong strategies in what they’re doing, which causes them to lose money and consequently, feel stressed about the market.
+Thus, they sometimes apply the wrong strategies in what they’re doing, which causes them to lose money and, consequently, feel stressed about the market.

-Additionally, some traders consider time as more valuable than money.
-And they argue that if an investment fails, you didn’t just lose your money, but also several years in waiting to see that result.
+Additionally, some traders believe that time is more valuable than money.
+And they argue that if an investment fails, you don’t just lose your money but also several years of waiting to see that result.

 Are you an investor or a trader?

 How do you know if you’re more suited to be an investor or a trader?
 Take this simple test to find out:

 1. If I were to give you money, which would you prefer?